jgraichen/salt-tower/README.md

 Hello World
 ```

-The text renderer usually is used for embedding rendered configuration files into a Yamlet template.
+The text renderer is mostly used for embedding rendered configuration files into a Yamlet file.

 ### Advanced usage (very dangerous)